-Resource Description Self-directed study Reading of: Online webinar two hoursoverview, orientation and demonstration.
+Resource Description Self-directed study Reading of: Coding Workbook Coding Manual Questionnaire.
+Watching of the following presentations from the interviewer training: introduction to NZCVS Ministry of Justice address crime in New Zealand.
+Online webinar two hoursoverview, orientation and demonstration.
 Individual practice time seven days using records from the main study (in a separate practice environment).
 Observed assessment Coders were subject to an online, observed assessment.
 A minimum of 20 CAPI / CASI victim forms were selected for coding during the assessment, which aimed to ensure that the coder could demonstrate the following competencies: assign standard offence codes with a high degree of accuracy coding decisions are based on a review of all the detail provided for each offence, including all forms for that victim knowledge of when to submit a record as certain and when to submit as uncertain and enter sensible, succinct and understandable comments as appropriate refer back to the Coding Manual before applying a code, in particular where an offence is borderline ability to code with a high degree of accuracy common ambiguous and/or difficult offence scenarios, including 98/99 codes.
 Coders were able to commence live coding on real data once the supervisor was satisfied that all of the above competencies had been met.